-Are Motherboard Standoffs Necessary – [Quick Explained In 2023]
+Are Motherboard Standoffs Necessary – Don’t Risk Your PC’s Health

 If you’ve looked inside a computer case, you’ve probably noticed those little metal cylinders screwed into the motherboard.
 If you install a motherboard without standoffs, you will end up sad.
 Those are motherboard standoffs, and they serve an important purpose.